HenrikSamuelsson/learning-gnu-make/README.md

 # Learning GNU Make

-Having worked as a developer writing C code for nearly a decade now and have still not learned GNU **make** properly.
+Having worked as a developer writing C code for nearly a decade now and have still not learned GNU Make properly.
 Lets fix this now once and for all.

+## About GNU Make

-GNU **make** is a tool that can be used for generation of an executable program from source files.
-I personally plan to use **make** to compile C programs.
+*GNU Make* is a tool that is useful when generating an executable program from the programs source files.

-It should be noted that **make** is not by it self a compiler but it is commonly use to invoke a compiler.
+Note that GNU Make is by itself not a compiler but it is often used to invoke a compiler.

+GNU Make will from now in this material be refereed to as just Make.

+## Installation

+Just like any other software so must Make be installed on the machine it is planned to be run on.
+Read [here](sub-sections/installation.md) for hints on how to get Make installed.

 GNU **make** is executed by the use of the shell command: